 5. Nissan NV200 Cargo Van

-Cost: A new 2021 model starts at $23,600, with older vehicles currently listed between $14,000 and $31,000.
-Nissan has decided to end production of the van with its 2021 vehicle, replacing it with an all-electric van called the Townstar.
+Cost: A 2021 model starts at $24,000, with older vehicles starting around $14,000.
+Nissan decided to end production of the van with its 2021 vehicle.
+However, this van is still a solid choice, especially if you’re looking for an affordable option for a camper conversion.

-Built-In Features: A 2.0L engine produces 24 to 26 miles per gallon—a win for frequent travelers!
+Built-In Features: A 2.0L engine produces 24 to 26 mpg—a win for frequent travelers!
 And with a fold-down passenger seat in the back, the Nissan NV200 offers options that its competition does not.
-A cargo area of 177 cu-ft provides ample room to design your custom small camper van.
+A cargo area of 177 cubic feet provides ample room to design your custom small camper van.

 What Makes It a Good Choice: The NV200’s maneuverability on city streets makes it a favorite of those who enjoy skirting around town while keeping a low profile.
 Fuel efficiency is also an attractive benefit of this little camper van.